Generic selectors

 Wrexham continued to shine

-Wrexham's Racecourse Ground may be under hefty renovation work, but that hasn't put their fans off from attending matches, especially away from home.
-Travelling to an entirely different country every other week to watch your team is some effort,
+Wrexham's Racecourse Ground may be undergoing heavy renovation work, but that hasn't put their fans off attending matches, especially away from home.
+Travelling to an entirely different country every other week to watch your team is some effort.

 Okello Steve is a seasoned Sports and travel writer with over 10 years of experience in the journalistic enterprise.
 Steve honed his writing skills from a tender age and went on to study communication at the University and chose to pursue a writing career as an independent journalist crafting engaging content for the web on sports, casino gaming and travel.